not-taskkill/Forsaken/README.md

 * How to use

-Please after going on a Generator and Interact with him dont make the generator Just wait until the AutoGenerator Starts
+Please after going on a Generator and Interact with him dont make the generator, just wait until the AutoGenerator Starts

 * Script Loadstring ⬇️